 The Institute of Mathematical Sciences (IMSc), founded by Alladi Ramakrishnan in 1962, is an autonomous national institution for fundamental research in the areas of Theoretical Physics, Mathematics, Theoretical Computer Science and Computational Biology.
 The Institute is governed by a Board and an Academic Council.
-The present Director of the institute is V. Arvind.
+The present officiating Director of the institute is V. Ravindran.

 The Institute has a vibrant academic program, including an active PhD program to which a select group of students are admitted every year.
 IMSc also supports a large number of scientists at the post-doctoral level and hosts a visiting scientist programme.
 The Institute organizes several national and international scientific meetings annually.
 IMSc is also involved in a range of outreach activities for schools, colleges and the general public.
 The Institute Annual Reports summarize ongoing research and other institute activities.